Project Veritas: Reception and lawsuit

-After the videos were released through the fall of 2009, Congress voted to freeze federal funding to ACORN.
+After the videos were released, Congress voted to freeze federal funding to ACORN.
 The Census Bureau and the Internal Revenue Service (IRS) terminated their contract relationships with ACORN.
-By December 2009, an external investigation of ACORN was published which cleared the organization of any illegality, while commenting that its poor management practices contributed to unprofessional actions by some low-level employees.
+By December 2009, an external investigation of ACORN was published that cleared it of any illegality, while commenting that its poor management practices contributed to unprofessional actions by some low-level employees.
 In March 2010, ACORN announced it would dissolve due to loss of funding from government and especially private sources.
 On March 1, 2010, Brooklyn District Attorney Charles J. Hynes found that there was no criminal wrongdoing by the ACORN staff in New York.

 The California Attorney General's Office granted O'Keefe and Giles limited immunity from prosecution in exchange for providing the full, unedited videotapes related to ACORN offices in California.
-On the basis of the edited videotape which O'Keefe released, ACORN employee Juan Carlos Vera appeared to be a willing participant in helping with O'Keefe's plan to smuggle young women into the United States illegally.
-However, authorities confirmed that Vera immediately contacted them about O'Keefe and that he had also encouraged O'Keefe to share as much information as possible about his scheme and gather further evidence of O'Keefe's purported illegal activities, which could then be used by prosecutors to bring charges against O'Keefe for attempted human trafficking.
-Due to O'Keefe's release of the dubiously edited video, intentionally designed to "prove" that ACORN employees were ready and willing to engage in illicit activities, Vera lost his job and was falsely portrayed as being engaged in human trafficking.
+On the basis of the edited video that O'Keefe released, ACORN employee Juan Carlos Vera appeared to be a willing participant in O'Keefe's plan to illegally smuggle young women into the U.S., but authorities confirmed that Vera immediately contacted them about O'Keefe and that he had also encouraged O'Keefe to share as much information as possible about his scheme and gather further evidence of O'Keefe's purported illegal activities, which could be used by prosecutors to bring charges against O'Keefe for attempted human trafficking.
+Due to O'Keefe's release of the dubiously edited video, intentionally designed to "prove" that ACORN employees were ready and willing to engage in illicit activities, Vera lost his job and was falsely portrayed as engaged in human trafficking.

 O'Keefe moved for summary judgment in his favor, arguing that the plaintiff had no reasonable expectation that the conversation would be private.
-In August 2012, the federal judge hearing the case denied O'Keefe's motion for summary judgment.
+In August 2012, the federal judge hearing the case denied O'Keefe's motion.
 The judge ruled that O'Keefe had "misled plaintiff to believe that the conversation would remain confidential by posing as a client seeking services from ACORN and asking whether their conversation was confidential."
-On March 5, 2013, O'Keefe agreed to pay $100,000 to former California ACORN employee Vera, and acknowledged in the settlement that at the time he published his video he was unaware that Vera had notified the police about the incident.
+On March 5, 2013, O'Keefe agreed to pay Vera $100,000 and acknowledged in the settlement that at the time he published his video he was unaware that Vera had notified the police about the incident.
 As part of the settlement, O'Keefe apologized for his actions, expressing regret for "any pain suffered by Mr. Vera or his family."
-O'Keefe's partner Giles had paid Vera $50,000 in a separate earlier settlement in the summer of 2012.
+Giles paid Vera $50,000 in a separate 2012 settlement.

-On June 14, 2010, the Government Accountability Office (GAO) published its report finding no evidence that ACORN, or any of its related organizations, had mishandled any of the $40 million in federal money which they had received in recent years.
+On June 14, 2010, the Government Accountability Office (GAO) published its report finding no evidence that ACORN or any of its related organizations had mishandled any of the $40 million in federal money they had received in recent years.